 - Make Ahead & Freezing Instructions: Prepare the cheesecakes through step 4 up to 2-3 days in advance.
 Cover unbaked cheesecakes and store in the refrigerator until ready to bake.
 Continue with step 5.
 Freeze individual baked cheesecakes, without caramel topping, for up to 3 months.
 Thaw overnight in the refrigerator before serving.

 - Graham Cracker Crust: Would be just as tasty with these tiny pumpkin cheesecakes!
-Click here for how to make the graham cracker crust recipe.
+Use the graham cracker crust from my mini key lime pies recipe.
 You can even add 1/4 teaspoon each of ground ginger and ground cloves for extra flavor.

 - Cream Cheese: Don’t use cream cheese spread; use brick-style cream cheese.
 Full-fat preferred, though low fat works too.
 Don’t use fat free.

 - Pumpkin Pie Spice: You can make your own 1 teaspoon of pumpkin pie spice by blending a generous pinch each of ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.